meanderloops/project-pixel-art-maker/README.md

 # Pixel Art Maker Project

-My version of the pixel project that's a part of Udacity's Intro to Programming curriculum.
+**Version 1.0.0**

+A simple single-page app where the user can create pixel designs on a custom grid canvas.

+---

+Created while completing the Intro to JavaScript course from Udacity.